mak3-it-happ3n/Udacity-FEND-Project-3-Memory-Game/README.md

 The process of assigning the cards shuffled values does not work correctly and hinders the games workflow.
 The function `shuffledDeck()` is therefore currently deactivated.

-To activate the function, simply uncomment the function call on `//shuffledDeck() `line 21.
+To activate the function, simply uncomment the function call `//shuffledDeck() `on line 21.
 This will result in a strange mix of some **card values being assigned 3, 4 or even 5 times with others missing completely**.
 As a result, the game cannot be finished with the function `shuffledDeck()` active (hence why it is paused).